INOVA-Technology/Conquest/README.md

 * * add more items that are useful
 * * add more to the main quest
-* * add way to add tasks in quests without -r
+* * add way to add tasks in quests, and new paths without -r
 * - make food edible
 * - make better names && descriptions for rooms
 * - make function that replaces stuff like east with e